I'm a Green Card Holder, Divorcing Wife for Whom I Filed I-130; How Do I Bring in Derivative Kids?

 Before your divorce plans, you were correctly expecting that the children would qualify for visas as “derivatives” of your wife.
 In this context, “derivatives” don’t need someone to file a separate I-130 for them; rather, they qualify for visas based on a status that derives (comes from) a parent or spouse with an approved I-130.
 This feature of U.S. immigration law makes it easier to keep families together.

 The flip side of this is that, if the parent or spouse (the primary beneficiary) doesn’t qualify for a visa, neither do the derivatives.
-So, if your wife won’t get a visa through you — either because the divorce will become final before your wife gets a visa, or you withdraw the I-130 you filed for her — her children lose their derivative status and must get their visas some other way.
+So, if your wife won’t get a visa through you—either because the divorce will become final before your wife gets a visa, or you withdraw the I-130 you filed for her—the children lose their derivative status and must get their visas some other way.

-If the children can be considered your children according to U.S. immigration law, you’ll be able to file a new I-130 for each of them.
+If (as sounds like it is the case) the children can be considered your children according to U.S. immigration law, you’ll be able to file a new I-130 for each of them.
 If those I-130s are approved, the children can use them to get an immigrant visa at the U.S. consulate in Mexico.

 First of all, a “child” needs to be under 21 and unmarried.
 You said the children were young, so they appear to meet those qualifications.
 Now the question is, are you their father?